Frequently Asked Questions

 - Types of work for Interns:

 Usually, all of our internships are 100% onsite.
-Because not all of our grantee organizations are fully open, some interns may be asked to work offsite (remotely) for part or all of their hours.
+Because many of our organizations are not fully open, most interns will be working remotley for part or all of their hours.
 We have asked all grantees to be clear about this in their interview process, so don't be afraid to ask them when you're interviewing!

 - Educational Events: